 The reality is that the eurozone financial crisis is still around—the market just pushed it aside for the election, the fiscal cliff, and now earnings.
 But be aware that the problem overseas is not going away.
 Consumer confidence in the eurozone came in at a muddled -26.5 in December, according to the European Commission.
 I’m not sure about you, but I believe this cannot be good.

 The problem with the eurozone is not only the massive debt loans that have impacted Greece, Spain (read “Spain Is Delusional Believing Everything Is Okay.”), Ireland, Portugal, and Italy, but also the current recession and muted growth that will likely last into this year and perhaps into 2014.

 At the same time, a major issue is the super-high unemployment rate encompassing Europe and the eurozone.
 In the eurozone, the unemployment rate was 11.8%, or about 18.8 million unemployed, in November, the highest number since the eurozone formed in 1999.
 (Source: “EU unemployment tops 26 million for 1st time,” Yahoo!
 Finance via Associated Press, January 8, 2013.)

 Spain has about a quarter of its people out of work.
-Greece’s unemployment stands at 23.1%, while Portugal is at 15.7%, Ireland is … Read More
+Greece’s unemployment stands at 23.1%, while Portugal is at 15.7%, Ireland is at 14.9%, … Read More

 This is an entirely free service.
 No credit card required.